CAFDataProcessing/worker-workflow/worker-workflow/README.md

 ## Configuration

-The worker utilizes the following configuration properties.
-The environment variables to control these and defaults values can be seen in the container for the worker, [here](../worker-workflow-container).
+The configuration properties for use with this worker can be seen in the container for the worker, [here](../worker-workflow-container).

-### processingApiUrl

-URL to a Processing Service that the worker will use to retrieve workflows e.g. http://processing-service:8080/data-processing-service/v1

-### workflowCachePeriod

-The period of time that a transformed workflow script should remain cached after it is created.
-This should be in IS0-8601 time duration format e.g. PT5M.

 ## Health Check